ivan-varga-rs/moleculer-type-utils/README.md

 #### Typed Context

   Typed Context is a bit tricky compared to broker, because context has generics.
+Type definitions differ in moleculer v0.14 and v0.15.
 So to leave original functionality of Context intact, we need to do like this (in `types/my-context.ts` for example):

+In moleculer v0.14 and below:
   ```typescript
     // We need this for default GenericObject generic
     import { GenericObject } from "moleculer";